VladChira/BarChartLesson/Step2/Step2.md

         # Add only these two to the new dataset
         new_dataset.append({'platform': platform, 'genre': genre})

+    # We can use list comprehension for a one-liner
     new_dataset = [game for game in new_dataset if game['platform'] in allowed_platforms]

     # Print a few values from the dataset to make sure it worked
     for i in range(0, 10):